molecularmachinist/functional_sampling_tool/README.md

 └── sbatch_launch.sh *
 ```

-The files marked with an asterisk can be copied and modified from templates with `fst make_templates`, while the rest you should provide yourself.
+The files marked with an asterisk can be copied and modified from templates with `fst make-templates`, while the rest you should provide yourself.
 All the file names can differ from these and are defined in the config (except the config name, of course), these are just the defaults.
 The config name can be given as a command line argument **before the command** (e.g. `fst -c myconfig.py choose`).

 ## Usage